18F/identity-idp/README.md

   To see outbound SMS messages and phone calls, visit `http://localhost:3000/test/telephony`.

-#### Adding a custom proofing vendor

-    We've added the ability for you to use a custom proofing vendor when developing locally.
-Here is an example of how you would configure that in your local development environment:

-    Check out the private repository for `somevendorname`

-    ```
-    $ cd vendor
-    $ git clone git@github.com:18F/identity-somevendorname-api-client-gem.git somevendorname
-    ```

-    Add appropriate vendor environment variables to `config/application.yml` -- see a member of the login.gov team for credentials and other values.

 #### Developing without the internet

   If you want to develop without an internet connection, you can set